Rbho10/CITS3403_PROJECT/README.md

 #### Description

 **Productivity Tracker** is a web application designed to help students and professionals optimize their learning and productivity by tracking their study/work hours and task goals.
 Users can input data manually, and the system provides insightful analysis on focus trends, peak productivity times, and areas for improvement.
+To quickly familiarize yourself with the app’s interface and functionality, launch ProTrack and click the **Learn** button in the top-left corner.
+The ProTrack Manual will then appear, detailing the purpose and use of each feature.

 The dashboard highlights:
 - Daily/weekly/monthly study durations
 - Subject-wise efficiency
 - Personalized productivity trends

-This application motivates users by giving them clear visual feedback and enables sharing progress with peers or mentors.
+This application motivates users by giving them clear visual feedback using OpenAI API integration tool and enables sharing progress with peers or mentors.
+Simply click **My Friends** to add and view friends, or use My Subjects to create new subjects and log productivity sessions for each one.
+Once done, either view your updated dashboard insights or add another session if there's more you want to track.
+To share your insights with other ProTrack members, click the arrow icon in the top-right corner of any visualization container.

 | UWA ID     | Name          | GitHub Username   |